Swift Tutorial: An Introduction to the MVVM Design Pattern

 8 min read

-What kind of architectural pattern I should use?
+What kind of architectural pattern should I use?

 The good news is the choice is vast.
 There's the classic MVC, VIPER, MPV, and MVVM, among others.